chanronnie/the-odin-project/odin-recipes/README.md

 ## Mobile Previews

-My website is compatible in mobile devices.
-Please have a look at the screenshots below, or open my website in your own mobile devices! 😃
+My website is compatible with mobile devices.
+Please have a look at the screenshots below, or open my website on your own mobile devices! 😃

 <details>
   <summary>View Mobile Homepage</summary>